Daiki Sugioka: Loan to Shonan Bellmare

+Shonan Bellmare

+After impressing on loan throughout the 2022 season, Sugioka transferred permanently back to Shonan from Kashima ahead of the 2023 season.
+He made 39 appearances in his return season, scoring two goals and helped Shonan to avoid relegation from the top flight with a 15th-placed finish.

+In the 2024 season, Sugioka started the first five games of the season, but lost his place in the team to Taiga Hata and his game time was severely limited after March.

+Loan to Machida Zelvia

+In July 2024, Sugioka moved on loan to J1 League newcomers Machida Zelvia for the remainder of the 2024 season.

 International career

 In May 2017, Sugioka was selected to play for the Japan U-20 national team for the 2017 U-20 World Cup.
 At this tournament, he played two full matches at left-back.
 He continued through the national youth teams, representing the U-21 national team at the 2018 Toulon Tournament and the U-23 national team at the 2018 Asian Games, where the team finished as runners-up after a 2-1 extra-time defeat to South Korea.
 He also represented the U-23s at the 2020 AFC U-23 Championship.

 On May 24 2019, Sugioka was called up by Japan's head coach Hajime Moriyasu to feature in the Copa América, played in Brazil.
 He made his debut on 17 June 2019 in a game against Chile, starting the game at left-back and playing the full 90 minutes.
 Sugioka went on to make two more appearances in the 2019 Copa América, but has not been capped since.